deafnv/file-server-api/www/config.md

   enabled: false
   indexing-interval: 3600

-# Sqlite database to store user data, also enabling registration and permissions
+# Sqlite database to store users data or logs
 database:
+  enabled: true
+  features:
+    users:
+      # Stores user data, also enabling registration and permissions
       enabled: false
       # Usernames that cannot be used for registration
       restricted-usernames: ['admin']
       # Rank value, above which a user will be considered an admin of the server
       # Admins have access to user data and unlimited permissions, but higher ranks are possible
       admin-rank: 99
+    logs:
+      # Stores detailed logs on server interactions
+      enabled: true
 ```